awwx/meteor-client-flap-bug/README.md

 1. Start Meteor in the app directory.

-2. In a second terminal window, cd into tests, npm install, and run `node proxy.js`
+2. In a second terminal window, cd into tests, `npm install`, and run `node proxy.js`

 3. In the browser, open `localhost:4000`, and open the dev console.